aazam-gh/smooth-road-ahead/README.md

 Qatar Insurance Lifestyle is a comprehensive lifestyle application designed specifically for Qatar residents.
 The app combines AI-powered recommendations, personalized planning tools, and insurance management features to enhance your daily life experience in Qatar.

+Note: For a comprehensive, end-to-end product and technical overview (user flows, architecture, data model, i18n, AI, and more), see docs/APP_DOCUMENTATION.md.

 ## Key Features

 ### 🎯 Smart Lifestyle Recommendations